 - Faith-based organizations*

-*Faith-based organizations may receive funding for projects only if the project provides services to all community members, regardless of the community member’s religious affiliation or participation, such as a food pantry.
+*Faith-based organizations may receive funding for projects if the project provides services to all community members, regardless of the community member’s religious affiliation or participation, such as a food pantry or other meal program.

 - Fill out the application completely, and include any supporting documentation regarding your request such as quotes for work/equipment.

 - One copy of your IRS 501c3 determination letter, if you check Yes to your organization being a 501(c)3.
 Please note, this is not a tax license or a W-9, please be sure to include the correct letter from the Department of Treasury if you check yes.

-- One copy of your organization’s financial statements for previous 2 years (Do not submit tax returns).
+- One copy of your organization’s financial statements for previous two years (Do not submit tax returns).

 - One copy of your organization’s bylaws (not required for tax-funded entities).

-- I have encouraged all staff and directors of my organization to enroll in Cloverland Cares either online (through SmartHub) or by phone.
+- Encourage all staff and directors of the organization to enroll in Cloverland Cares either online (through SmartHub) or by phone.

 Availability — Up to one scholarship per Cloverland membership district A, B, C.

 Award Amount — To be determined based on need and available funds.
 The scholarship must be used for educational purposes at Lake Superior State University, Bay Mills Community College, Les Cheneaux Culinary School and the Great Lakes Boat Building School.
 In addition, electrical utility programs offered by Northern Michigan University, Alpena Community College or Lansing Community College are also eligible.

 Frequency — One-time, non-renewable

 Eligibility — Applicant or student/applicant’s parent or legal guardian must be a member of Cloverland Electric Cooperative and currently receiving electric service from the cooperative.
 Note – there is no age limit for the applicant.
 All co-op members are eligible.
 Applicant must be enrolled or planning to enroll as a full-time student for the upcoming fall term.